nadeemlab/adi-semantic-highlights/adi-semantic-highlights/devnotes.md

 Full support for this case should make extra-sure that the field is correctly picked out... possibly by consulting a prior token for the table name?
 Not sure if this is wise.

 * Something is wrong with case: "SHA256 hash" as field name.
 Never registered?
 Oh, only as completion.
 So field names weren't added as completions?

+Completion cases.

+- A partial word is typed.
+- A full word is typed.
+- A full word is typed plus a property-indicating character (only period?).
+- A full word is typed plus a property-indicating character (or space?) and a partial field word for that thing.
+-